 How to insert custom fields in the WooCommerce product feed?

 You may have noticed, there are some attributes that are not available on WooCommerce product pages.
 For example, Brand, GTIN, MPN, EAN, etc.

-Alternatively, CTX Feed already knows what custom fields different channels may require and has built-in settings to enable them.
+Alternatively, CTX Feed already knows which WooCommerce custom fields different channels may require.
+It has built-in settings to enable them.

 You can go to CTX Feed → Settings and scroll down to the Custom Fields section to enable them.
 For example, let’s enable ISBN: